hms-dbmi/gehlenborglab-website/accessibility-statement.md

 <!-- you'll want to at least provide an email address for contact, but adding multiple forms of support including contact form, phone number, or another method of contact is encouraged where feasible. -->

 We welcome your feedback on the accessibility of our site.
-Please let us know if you encounter accessibility barriers on this website.
-Contact us at HIDIVE@hms.harvard.edu.
+Our contact information is on our <a href="/contact/">contact page</a>.

 ## Limitations and Alternatives

 While we strive to ensure accessibility, we acknowledge that some content may not fully meet these standards.
-If you require information in an alternative format, please contact us at HIDIVE@hms.harvard.edu.
+If you require information in an alternative format, please contact us.

 ## Date